-Do you employ workers on a fixed-term contract of at least 6 months? you must inform them before the contract ends whether or not you intend to renew their contract.
-Your employees are entitled to know if their contract is to be renewed or not and, if so, under what terms.
+Do you employ workers on a fixed-term contract of at least 6 months?
+Then the notice period applies.
+You must inform them before the contract ends whether or not you intend to renew their contract and, if so, under what terms.

 When and how do you give notice?

-You must inform your employee in writing at least 1 month before his or her contract ends whether the contract will be renewed or not.
+You must inform your employee in writing at least 1 month before their contract ends whether the contract will be renewed or not.
 This is giving notice (in Dutch).
 You also have to explain the terms of the renewal.
 If you fail to specify the terms of the new contract, the terms of the previous contract continue to apply.

-If you enter a new fixed-term contract, you can indicate straight away whether you intend to renew the contract again or not.
+If you conclude a new fixed-term contract, you can indicate straight away that you do not intend to renew the contract.
 If you do not intend to renew the contract again, you do not have to explicitly state how long in advance notice needs to be given.
+If you do so, a notice period does not apply.

 Temporary employees only require notice when their fixed-term contract is for 6 months and over.